 All skateparks are now open.

-The town currently has four outdoor skateboard parks, with a fifth due to open in 2019.
+The town currently has four outdoor skateboard parks, with a fifth under construction.

 Helmets must be worn.
 Additional personal protective equipment such as wrist guards, elbow pads and kneepads are recommended.
 The use of BMX or mountain bikes is prohibited.

 Outdoor skateboard parks are open from 9 a.m. to dusk.